 Last month, I switched things up.
 Instead of considering posting any net worth updates to share any financial progress I figured I’d write about my projected dividend income for the year.

 Going-forward, I think this is a better measure for us.
-Not only to meet our passive income goal but our larger financial independence goal.

-Last month, I said we were on pace to earn almost $4,200 in dividend income this year.
+At the time of this post, I’ve now calculated we’re on pace to earn almost $4,200 in dividend income this year.
 I said, on pace, because I thought our dividend income would increase between now and the end of the year with our participation in DRIPs.

 Well, not only did the magic of compounding “do its thing”, we also got a 5% dividend increase from BCE.
 An extra $100 optional cash purchase in Bank of Nova Scotia (BNS) didn’t hurt us either!
-All said our projected dividend income for 2010 increased to just over $4,200!

 Next month, we might add more to our BNS position, maybe another $50 or $100 if we can but even if we don’t, I bet our dividend income will increase again – regardless of what Mr. Market does.
 I look forward to sharing that with you – more DRIPs in the bucket!